boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 --- abstract

-This document provides an overview of documents that are being XXX.
-This document is meant to catalog slice-related specification within the IETF and ease coordinating the efforts and XXX.
+This document lists a set of slicing-related specifications that are being development within the IETF.
+This document is meant to provide an overview of slicing activities in the IETF to hopefully ease coordination and ensure that specifications that are developed in many WGs are consistent.

 --- middle

 # Introduction

-TBC.
+Slicing efforts are being conducted within the IETF in various WGs (e.g., teas, idr, spring, ccamp, opsawg).

 Some proposals argue in favor of specifyting extensions to convey specific identifiers in packets.
 However, distinct identifiers are being proposed: slice identifier, NRP identifier, VTN identifier, VTN resource identifier, etc.